 Building Maintenance Workers

-Any great brick-and-mortar establishment requires ongoing building maintenance in order to always keep a high-quality and inviting facility.
-Enter the vast array of various types of building maintenance workers.
-These pros work in all types of trades work, from electrical to plumbing and everything between, and either work for hospitality companies directly or are employed externally to come do maintenance work for these businesses.
+Any great brick-and-mortar establishment requires ongoing building maintenance to always keep a high-quality and inviting facility.
+Enter the vast array of building maintenance workers.
+These pros work in all types of trades work, from electrical to plumbing and everything between.
+They either work for hospitality companies directly or are employed externally to do maintenance work for these businesses.

 Marketing specialists also work closely with hospitality businesses in many cases.
-These pros specialize in creating and publishing various types of media that advertises businesses.
-Whether it be a restaurant chain or a single locally-owned hotel, these types of workers are often called on to communicate with the public in beneficial ways about hospitality businesses.
+These pros specialize in creating and publishing various types of media that advertise businesses.
+Whether it be a restaurant chain or a single locally-owned hotel, these types of professionals are often called on to communicate with the public in beneficial ways about hospitality businesses.

 Professional Associations of Interest

-For those seeking a degree or work in hospitality, there are a number of great resources out there that can help with those goals.
+If you’re seeking a degree or work in hospitality, there are a number of great resources that can help with your goals.
 The following professional associations are highly recommended when it comes to general inquiry, networking, and further learning about hospitality work in particular.

 American Hotel & Lodging Association